Close Menu

 The Bottom Line on Marriage Annulment in Florida

-An annulment does not take away your rights or obligations as a parent.
-It does not take away your right to a share of the property you owned jointly with your ex.
+An annulment does not strip you of your rights or obligations as a parent.
+You will still retain your parental rights, including custody and visitation.
+Additionally, an annulment does not eliminate your right to a share of the property you jointly owned with your ex-partner.

 Contact Sean Smallwood About Marriage Annulment in Orlando, FL